 Sales Forecast: Sales indicates the product’s lifespan.
 Improving sales maximizes the life cycle of a product.

-Effective Planning: Once the company is able to predict sales performance, it becomes easier to plan and implement strategies that benefit the company in the long run.
+Effective Planning: Once the company can predict sales performance, it becomes easier to plan and implement strategies that benefit the company in the long run.

-Competitive Advantage: The product life cycle helps companies compete effectively since the stage of the product is identified and a set of strategies can be implemented.
+Competitive Advantage: The product life cycle helps companies compete effectively since the stage of the product is identified.
+And then, you can implement a set of strategies accordingly.

-Decision Making: The product life cycle can help the company make crucial decisions related to product development, upgrades, improvement, and additional features.
+Decision Making: The product life cycle can help the company make crucial decisions related to product development.
+The essential choices include upgrades, improvement, and additional features.

-Target Audience: The product life cycle helps target the right audience and identifies if the product is actually meeting their needs.
-In case of decreased sales, the focus-reshifting of the target population can also be determined.
+Target Audience: The product life cycle helps target the right audience and identifies if the product meets their needs.
+In case of decreased sales, you can also determine the focus-reshifting of the target population.